farhasan/All-Things-Superheroes/README.md

 (___TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://www.mongodb.com/download-center?jmp=docs&_ga=1.47552679.1838903181.1489282706#previous)_)

-1. as non-registered user, I can register a new account with the site
+1. as a non-registered user, I can register a new account with the site
-2. as a user, I can log in to the site
+2. as a non-registered user, I can search for a comic character, comic book, or notable comic event
-3. as a user, I can create a new grocery list
+3. as a user, I can log in to the site
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. as a user, I can create a custom hero
-5. as a user, I can add items to an existing grocery list
+5. as a user, I can add my hero to a list of already existing custom heroes
-6. as a user, I can cross off items in an existing grocery list

 ## Research Topics